AcV134/amfoss-tasks/Task-9/README.md

 <h1>Task-9</h1>
 <h2>Spammer_Spaghetti</h2>

-After some googling i found out it was much easier to use class id instead.So,my input was<br>
+This was a fun task for me,but not for my friend ;) After some googling i found out it was much easier to use class id instead.So,my input was<br>

     document.getElementsByClassName('composer_rich_textarea')[0].innerHTML=message;